-Name, Address and Age (1) Position held with the Companies Principal Occupation(s) During the Past 5 Years Guy F. Talarico (58) PNNT and PFLT- Chief Compliance Officer of PNNT and PFLT from May 2008 and March 2011, respectively.
-Chief Compliance Mr. Talarico has held the position of Chief Compliance Officer for a number of investment Officer advisers, private funds and investment companies from 2004 when he founded Alaric Compliance Services, LLC.
+Name, Address and Age(1) Position held with the Companies Principal Occupation(s) During the Past 5 Years Guy F. Talarico (62) PNNT and PFLT - Chief Compliance Officer of PNNT and PFLT from May 2008 and March 2011, respectively.
+Chief Compliance Officer Mr. Talarico has held the position of Chief Compliance Officer for a number of investment advisers, private funds and investment companies from 2004 when he founded Alaric Compliance Services, LLC, of which he is chief executive officer.